Custom Portrait Commissions

 Don’t get me wrong, a talented (and lucky) photographer can make a great one, too!
 I feel though that, as a painter, I have more opportunities to make a portrait say what I want it to say, and reveal the person with more immediacy and complexity.
 From a more pragmatic standpoint, painted portraits age well, they’re one of a kind and they do make for thoughtful, well-appreciated gifts in a way that a framed photograph just can’t.

 Isn’t it all just the height of petit-bourgeois vanity though?
 I don’t know.
 Not all vanity is bad.
 There’s no way to show your dad your admiration for his fishing prowess quite like an oil-on-canvas of him and that massive salmon on the wall of his “country estate”.
-(And if you click here now, as a limited-time offer, I'll do the salmon for free and only charge you for a single, not a dual portrait.)
+(Limited-time offer!
+Salmon doesn't count as a subject for price calculation purposes.)

 How I work